Taking holiday décor from storage to the moving trailer

 Many people store their holiday decorations in plastic storage totes.
 These work well stacked in a storage unit and are easy to carry down from the attic; however, when it comes to moving, they aren’t ideal.
 Since they aren’t square, they can easily shift during transit, and the plastic can break when items are stacked on top.
 Read more about why you should use boxes instead of plastic containers to move.

 This is more about ease of unpacking (and believe us, you’ll want that).
 Pack holiday decorations with other holiday decorations — not with everyday household goods (say no to packing wreaths with regular picture frames).
 Then you can carry holiday décor strait to storage and unpack just the stuff you need.

 Clearly label each box with the contents so that you can find them again at the holiday time.
 Instead of just writing “Holiday” on the box, be more descriptive and write, “Halloween porch” or “Christmas Village,” so you know exactly what’s inside.

 Packing properly is more than just good boxes.
 You’ll also need plenty of packing paper and Bubble Wrap® to keep items secure.
 Though it may be tempting to use free newspaper, avoid if you can—especially for sentimental holiday décor.
 The print can transfer to items and it is very difficult to remove.

 When you’re just packing for storage, it’s no big deal if you don’t fully fill the box.
 But, when you’re packing to move, every box should be completely full, with no wiggle room, so nothing shifts inside.
 If you have extra room, fill it with up with crumpled packing paper.

 Get the supplies

-The décor you’re packing determines the materials to get.
-Typically, you’ll need:
+The décor you’re packing determines the materials you need.
+This list will get you started:

-- Small, medium and large moving boxes (use the original box when possible)
+- Small, medium and large moving boxes (use original boxes when possible)

 - Bubble Wrap®